dimikara/SQL-Query-a-DB/README.md

 ## <b>The Chinook Database</b><br>

 As a reference for the database & queries, the schema for the Chinook Database is provided below.
 There we can see the columns that link tables together via the arrows.
-This diagram is known as an <b>entity-relationship diagram (ERD)</b>, shows us how data is structured in the database and helps us visualize the data we are analyzing.
+This diagram is known as an <b>entity-relationship diagram (ERD)</b>, and shows us how data is structured in the database and helps us visualize the data we are analyzing.

 ![Chinook Database Schema](https://github.com/dimikara/SQL-Query-a-DB/blob/main/chinook_db_schema.png)